hiulit/RetroPie-Godot-Engine-Emulator/README.md

 * [Download](https://raw.githubusercontent.com/hiulit/RetroPie-Godot-Game-Engine-Emulator/master/system.svg) the Godot logo.
 * Copy any system folder in your theme (e.g. `/etc/emulationstation/themes/[THEME]/nes`).
+* Rename it as `godot-engine`.
-* Move the Godot logo in the `art` folder.
+* Move the Godot logo in the `godot-engine/art` folder.

 **Note**

 The folder structure in the theme you are using might differ.
-Take a look at how this particular theme works to create the Godot folder accordingly.
+Take a look at how this particular theme works to create the `godot-engine` folder accordingly.
+You might need to delete extra icons that are not needed.

 ## Example using the default Carbon theme

 ```
 cd /home/pi/
 wget "https://raw.githubusercontent.com/hiulit/RetroPie-Godot-Game-Engine-Emulator/master/system.svg"
-sudo cp "/etc/emulationstation/themes/carbon/nes" "/etc/emulationstation/themes/carbon/godot-engine"
+sudo cp -R "/etc/emulationstation/themes/carbon/nes" "/etc/emulationstation/themes/carbon/godot-engine"
 sudo mv "/home/pi/system.svg" "/etc/emulationstation/themes/carbon/godot-engine/art"
 ```